Three Areas Where Social Media Can Cause an Issue

 Social Media Can Indirectly Cause Other Addictions

-While discussing mental health, it’s important to consider the tangential effects that social media can have on your life, too.
+While discussing mental health, it’s important to consider the divergent effects that social media can have on your life, too.
 For instance, if using social media aggravates depression or mood swings in an individual, they may need to address the issue.

 Social Media Feed FOMO and Cyberbullying

-Social media is also well-known for its ability to stroke fears of missing out, as summed up in FOMO.
+Social media is also well-known for its ability to stoke fears of missing out, as summed up in FOMO.
 As users engage with others and see what they are doing, they struggle with the concern that they are missing something.
 This adds to their general level of anxiety.

-Opposite FOMO is cyberbullying.
+Opposite of FOMO is cyberbullying.
 Many online interactions tend to bring out unfiltered and visceral responses, often cloaked in — and by extension intensified by — anonymity.
 These can spiral into full-fledged episodes of cyberbullying, which impact self-esteem, depression, and other aspects of mental health.

 2. Social Media Can Take a Toll On Your Physical Body